Gas Leaf Blower Ban in US States and Cities

 Washington

-Washington State has cities like Seattle and Tacoma considering or implementing regulations on gas-powered leaf blowers.
+Cities like Seattle and Tacoma considering or implementing regulations on gas-powered leaf blowers.
 These cities are focusing on reducing noise pollution and environmental impact.

 The whole state is also considering ban and serious enforcement starting 2026